johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 <b> Intro: </b>

-This is the first post in a series in which I’ll be applying concepts from <i>Business Intelligence with R by</i> [Rmadillo](https://twitter.com/healthstatsdude) to a data set from the Pronto Cycle Share program in Seattle.
+This is the first post in a series in which I’ll be applying concepts from <i>Business Intelligence with R</i> by [Rmadillo](https://twitter.com/healthstatsdude) to a data set from the Pronto Cycle Share program in Seattle.
 I consider the book to be more of a tool set from an experienced and talented data scientist/statistician.
 I highly recommend it for the average analyst who wants to learn more about R and how it can be used throughout the BI reporting process—from importing, cleaning, and exploring data to the different ways you’ll end up using it.

 <b> The visualization: </b>